backstage/backstage/docs/plugins/layout.md

 - Switching out the card wrapping component to something else than the MUI Card component
 - Generic handling of the header items, "kebab menu"
+- Proper handling of the support button.
+It's likely owned by the layout has methods for overriding who the support contacts are.

 ## API Experiments